TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 **CSS Background**

-• The stylish dotted pattern you see in hero section of the website is created CSS Backgrounds.
+• The stylish dotted pattern you see in hero section of the website is created by CSS Backgrounds.

 • Here you will find presets of Background Patterns made entirely by CSS.